Chester Cathedral: North transept, sacristy and chapter house

 The small Norman transept has clerestory windows containing stained glass by William Wailes, installed in 1853.
 The sacristy, of 1200, has an east window depicting St Anselm, and designed by A. K. Nicholson.
-In the north transept is a freestanding tombchest monument to John Pearson who died in 1686, designed by Arthur Blomfield and carved by Nicholas Earp, with a recumbent effigy by Matthew Noble.
+In the north transept is a freestanding tomb chest monument to John Pearson who died in 1686, designed by Arthur Blomfield and carved by Nicholas Earp, with a recumbent effigy by Matthew Noble.
 Other monuments in the transept include one to Samuel Peploe, dating from about 1784, by Joseph Nollekens.
 The wall monuments include cenotaphs to members of the Cheshire (Earl of Chester's) Yeomanry killed in the Boer War and in the First and Second World Wars.
 At the corner of the transept with the north aisle is a 17th-century Tree of Jesse carved in whale ivory.
 A niche contains a rare example of a "cobweb picture", painted on the web of a caterpillar.
 Originating in the Austrian Tyrol, it depicts Mary and the Christ-Child, and is based on a painting by Lucas Cranach the Elder.

 The chapter house has stained glass in its east window by Heaton, Butler and Bayne and grisaille windows in the north and south walls, dated 1882–83, by Blomfield.
 It contains an oak cope cupboard from the late 13th century.
 The front of the chapter house was rebuilt to a design by Hussey.